kulgaurav/Body-Area-Newtwork-Simulation/README.md

 * Open node red on your system
 * Download MaxHopandBackupSink.json file from the git and import this file in your node red.
 * Taking input from my topic three battery value is simulated in function block and if battery value is less then certain limit it is passing on its data to mytopic4(stanby sink) and condition is checked inside switch block.
+* For reset the value of battery value press the inject node Reset:Reset Battery inject node on top of the flow.